CoolAbhi1290/Bash/README.md

 ## Your Responsibility
 If you find any bugs/game breaking glitch/way of hacking/glitch, please report it to the [Issues tab](https://github.com/CoolAbhi1290/Bug-Bash-Public/issues).
 You can [click here](https://github.com/CoolAbhi1290/Bug-Bash-Public/issues/new) to create a new issue which will be resolved sooner or later.
 Please make sure to check for duplicate issues before posting.

+## Credits
+You can find the credits [here](https://github.com/CoolAbhi1290/Bug-Bash-Public/blob/master/CREDITS.md).
+Everyone who works on this porject are awesome.
+Show love :)

 \- [CoolAbhi1290](http://coolabhi1290.epizy.com/)